eads/hhdcpython/LESSON.md

 Sweet!
 That's a little easier to read, and is going to provide you with much more valuable feedback when you run your program.

 Try running it now to see what happens.
+You should see a very lightly processed version of the original data, minus blank lines.
+This will help give you some insight into what's happening in the `process()` function currently.